|

 fuel for use in SuperCar ShootOuts.

-check gasoline at any time during competition.
-Gasoline is defined as a
+gasoline at any time during competition.
+Gasoline is defined as a mixture

-mixture of hydrocarbons only.
-The average dielectric constant (D.C.) for
+of hydrocarbons only.
+The average dielectric constant (D.C.) for the hydrocarbons

 3.12 Nitrous Oxide is NOT allowed.
 ANYONE USING NITROUS